US home prices register 19.1% annual gain in September

-WASHINGTON (AP) — U.S. home prices surged again in October as the housing market continues to boom in the wake of last year’s coronavirus recession.
+WASHINGTON (AP) — U.S. home prices rose briskly in September, another sign that the housing market is booming in the aftermath of last year’s coronavirus recession.

-The S&P CoreLogic Case-Shiller 20-city home price index, out Tuesday, climbed 18.4% in October from a year earlier.
-The gain marked a slight deceleration from a 19.1% year-over-year increase in September but was about in line with what economists had been expecting.
+The S&P CoreLogic Case-Shiller 20-city home price climbed 19.1% in September from a year earlier.
+The strong price gains marked a deceleration from August’s 19.6% year-over-year increase.
+Still, September prices in all 20 cities set new records.

-The housing market has been strong thanks to rock-bottom mortgage rates, a limited supply of homes on the market, and pent-up demand from consumers locked in last year by the pandemic.
-Many Americans, tired of being cooped up at home during the pandemic, are looking to trade up from apartments to homes or to bigger houses.
+The housing market has been strong, thanks to rock-bottom mortgage rates, a limited supply of homes on the market and pent-up demand from consumers locked in last year by the pandemic.

 “Housing prices continued to show remarkable strength in September, though the pace of price increases declined slightly,″ said Craig J. Lazzara, managing director at S&P Dow Jones Indices.
 He added: “We have previously suggested that the strength in the U.S. housing market is being driven by households’ reaction to the COVID pandemic, as potential buyers move from urban apartments to suburban homes.″